Catherine Woollard to deliver 27th Annual Mary Stevens Reckford Memorial Lecture in European Studies

 Catherine Woollard took up the position of Director of the European Council on Refugees and Exiles in 2016.
 ECRE is a pan-European alliance of 106 NGOs in 40 European countries working to defend the rights of refugees and displaced persons in Europe and in European foreign policy.
 ECRE’s work covers litigation, advocacy and communications.

 Woollard has worked in the NGO sector since 2003, focusing on human rights, conflict prevention, security and governance reform.
-She has also worked as university lecturer, as a government official and as a consultant advising governments and international organisations on human rights and governance issues.
+She has also worked as university lecturer, as a government official and as a consultant advising governments and international organizations on human rights and governance issues.

 This event is co-sponsored by the UNC Center for European Studies.